iyhui/WorkBit/README.md

 :iphone: Clone repository

-:iphone: Run using the iOS simulator (device > iPhone 11)
+:iphone: Run using the iOS simulator (device > iPhone 11 ONLY)

 ## Enjoy